 He opened up his family to me.
 Being in a city with no family, it was so nice to be with someone who had a family that loved him.
 His dad, Gary Sr. was hilarious.
 I have been a wine drinker for a long time. prior to meeting Papa Gary as I so affectionately called him, I only drank white wine.
 I will never forget when he told me that “white wine was for white folks.
 Get you some Red wine.”
 That is how I began drinking red wine and it is now my preference.
 His aunts and cousins all lived on the same side of town as Gary and his dad.
 He took me to meet them.
 They immediately accepted me with open arms.
 I felt like I knew them before.
 It wasn’t awkward.
 It just flowed.
 I eventually began hanging out with them without him.
 Gary had a brother named T. Gary and T were thick as thieves.
 I remember them laughing together.
 Their joy and brotherly love was infectious.
 Gary also had his sisters and mother that he loved dearly as well.
 His heart was big and abundant with love.

 Our relationship met its demise in July 2009.
 Papa Gary passed away in June of that year which was hard on Gary.
-That, coupled with our pre-existing issues, we began to bring our the out the worst in each other.
+That, coupled with our pre-existing issues, we began to bring out the worst in each other.
 The relationship put my trust and abandonment issues on blast.
 He told me he thought we should move on.
 I was devastated by the breakup.
 We did some harmful things to each other.
 After the dust from July 2009 settled we began communicating again.
 We tried our relationship out again in 2010 but it only lasted a couple of months.
 We eventually moved on.

 Although we moved on, we kept in touch from time to time.
-Over the next seven years, he found a partner in which he had built a life with.
+Over the next ten years, he found a partner in which he had built a life with.
 He also found out he had a daughter from a previous relationship.
 I was so happy he found her.
 Gary loved children.
 I passed the bar exam and was working on building my career as an attorney.
 We had some very hard times dealing with each other but we made peace with the past.
 We were able to talk as friends.
 We still had the occasional debate.
 I was very proud of him when he enrolled in college.
 He had an interest in philosophy.
 The last time I talked to him was June 6, 2020.
 His dad crossed my mind and I reached out.
 He was working part time in security.
 Like all of us, he was tired of being at home because of the quarantine.

 I received a text message on July 17, 2020 around 10:50 am that Gary passed away that morning.
 I immediately began sobbing.
 I could not believe it.
 He had succumbed to COVID 19.
 He was 42.